aclark4life/blog-2020/doc/2011/02/16/cioppino-sprint-report/index.rst

     The passing of Dorneles Treméa
     ------------------------------

+    Unfortunately on the second morning of the sprint, we were all deeply saddened to hear about the passing of Dorneles Treméa.

     I didn't know Dorneles very well, but he was certainly someone I idolized during my initial Plone fascination days (e.g. "Who are all these cool people with such cool names!").
 And after digging through my old emails, I now remember we had several pleasant exchanges over the years.